-- Community Programs
+- Community Programs and Personal Projects

-- Weekly Community Meeting
+- Fortnightly Community Meeting

-- Group Projects: Discovery/Integrated Curriculum Units
+- Outdoor Legacy Projects: Discovery/Integrated Curriculum Units

-- Smart Generation (Alcohol and decisions program)

 - Respectful Relationships

-- 7 Day Expedition Program Thomson River or Bogong High Plains
+- 6 Day Expedition Program Thomson River

 - 'Making the Link' Program

 - Job Readiness

 - Digital Citizenship

 Fortnightly Campus Community Meeting

 Campus Community Meetings, prepared and directed by the students (with staff invited to address students as required), are timetabled for Thursday afternoons.
 The meetings are an invaluable opportunity to affirm student performance, celebrate achievement and deliver important campus and community messages, as well as addressing significant campus issues.
 Relationship building and working in a community are major themes of these meetings.